 When selecting the best memory card for your camera, you will need to take into account the video resolution of the footage you are shooting as well as the intended frame rate.

-Once you take into account the type of project, camera, and resolution you will be shooting with, you’ll also have to consider the budget range of the production.
+Once you consider the type of project, camera, and resolution you will be shooting with, you’ll also have to consider the budget range of the production.

-You may find yourself deciding between getting multiple smaller-capacity memory cards or one or two larger ones.
+You may decide between getting multiple smaller-capacity memory cards or one or two larger ones.
 Making this decision it depends on you, your production, and what makes more sense for your shoot.

 All that being said, how do you know that the card you pick is going to be able to work with the video codec you’re going to be shooting in?